Free Email Tutorials: Apple Mail, Mozilla Mail, Thunderbird, Opera M2, Microsoft Outlook 2003, Outlook Express, The Bat!, WordPerfect Mail

-Email Accounts' Server Settings in Mozilla Thunderbird
+Email account server settings in Mozilla Thunderbird

 Email server settings in ThunderbirdThunderbird's Server Settings allow to tweak your email account's settings after the initial setup.